 The president addressed the massive crowd and promised to do something immediately.
 He promised that he was going to be holding a meeting to talk about this.

-The president gave the crowd permission to leave their messages on the fences of parliament, and so we did.
+The president Rhamoposa gave the crowd permission to leave their messages on the fences of parliament.
+They decorated more than just the fence with messages.
+The statue of “a warrior” on a horse was decorated too.

 The police stood, anonymously googling out from under their motorbike helmets, in a large formation against the gates of parliament, holding up their battle shields, while women wept and laid flowers and pictures of the friends, daughters, sisters and mothers they had lost to rape and murder at their feet.
 Franziska Blochlinga’s picture was there.
 She was a girl from my daughter’s school.
 She was only 15 and 200 meters from her mother in a suburban forest when she was snatched by a gang who left her broken, bruised and barely breathing.
 She died, gang-raped.
 She is the reason I can’t let my children out of my sight, even as they grow a little older and demand to spread their wings and run free like she did that dreadful day.
 I can’t take the risk, because there are crocodiles everywhere.